Courier: India

+Bangladesh

+The history of courier services in Bangladesh dates back to the late 1970s when private companies started offering delivery and parcel services.
+These companies played a crucial role in facilitating the movement of documents and goods within the country.
+Over the years, the courier industry in Bangladesh has grown significantly, adapting to changes in technology and expanding its services to include international shipments.
+Today, various local and international courier companies operate in Bangladesh, contributing to the country's logistics and trade networks.

+Couriers that operate across Bangladesh include\ Pathao Courier, RedX,eCourier, Sonar Courier.
+Almost all of these couriers can be tracked online.
+Also international courier services in Bangladesh include DHL, FedEx, United Express, Royale International Bangladesh, DSL Worldwide Courier Service, Aramex, Pos Laju, J&T Express, and Amazon.com.

 Malaysia

 International courier services in Malaysia include DHL, FedEx, Pgeon, Skynet Express, ABX Express, GDex, Pos Laju, J&T Express, and Amazon.com.
 Apart from these, several local couriers also operate across Malaysia.
 Almost all of these couriers can be tracked online.
-Malaysia Post an undertaking by the Malaysia Government is the largest courier service with around 155 thousand branches (comprising 139 thousand (90%) in rural areas and 16 thousand (10%) in urban areas).
-All couriers uses the PIN code or postal index number introduced by India Post to locate delivery address.

 Ireland

-The main courier services available in Ireland as alternatives to the national An Post system are Parcel Direct Ireland, SnapParcel (No longer in operation), DHL, UPS, TNT, DPD and FedEx.
+The main courier services available in Ireland as alternatives to the national An Post system are Parcel Direct Ireland, DHL, UPS, TNT, DPD and FedEx.

 Singapore

 There are several international courier companies in Singapore including TNT, DHL and FedEx.
-Despite being a small country, demand is high for courier services.
+Despite being a small country, the demand for courier services is high.
 Many local courier companies have sprung up to meet this demand.
 Most courier companies in Singapore focus on local deliveries instead of international freight.